 How does this safety system work?

-The functions that are a part of the Pre-Safe feature rely on several other vehicle safety and drivetrain systems.
+The functions part of the Pre-Safe feature relies on several other vehicle safety and drivetrain systems.
 This is because it uses data from these systems to get all the necessary information for its operation.
 For a start, it constantly monitors drivers’ inputs and looks for any signs of so-called ‘panic braking.’

-Furthermore, vehicles that have the Pre-Safe Brake option need to have a clear perspective about the situation in front of them.
-To do so, they use a pair of forward-facing cameras within their windshields and a series of radars.
-By combining data from all these sources, the system will recognize any potential obstacles and take appropriate actions.
+Furthermore, vehicles that have the Pre-Safe Brake option need to have a clear perspective of the situation in front of them.
+They use a pair of forward-facing cameras and a series of radars within their windshields.
+By combining data from all these sources, the system will recognize potential obstacles and take appropriate actions.

 Why does this warning message occur?

 Because of its complexity and safety-critical function, the Pre-Safe system requires all involved components to operate optimally.
 Even the slightest irregularity with any of them may affect the overall system performance and unreliable operation.

 If that happens, the vehicle will warn the driver about the current condition by displaying a ‘Pre-Safe functions limited’ message.
 There is a range of probable reasons that may cause this, and these are the most likely ones: